chris-pearce/ui-component-best-practices/README.md

 ## Caveats

-1. This checklist is aimed at components that are part of an organisation's component library or wider design system where the design is known.
+1. These best practices target components that are part of an organisation's component library or broader design system where the design is known.
 2. All code snippets are from the [React library](https://reactjs.org/).
    However, this checklist is library/framework-agnostic.
 Meaning it can apply to any component architecture, including [Web